vale075/vale075.github.io/about.md

 ---
-title: My Bio
+title: About me
 menus: header
 layout: about-me
-permalink: /get-started/
+permalink: /about/
 ---